nspyre-org/nspyre/docs/contributing.rst

 You may have noticed that the *directives* in the above examples all use a similar markup syntax -- i.e. they start with ``.. [name]``. *Explicit markup* is used in **reST** for most constructs.
 There is a secondary idea of a *directive*: a generic block of *explicit markup*.
 It is one of the extension mechanisms of **reST**, and Sphinx makes heavy use of it.
 A directive ends it's generic block with ``::`` after it's name (e.g. ``.. code-block::`` shown above).
 This syntax is used extensively for more complex features, such as images, roles, comments, and admonitions.

-Again, there is a lot that can be said about markup languages; we haven't even talked about table, roles, field lists, or literal blocks.
+Again, there is a lot that can be said about markup languages; we haven't even talked about tables, roles, field lists, or substitutions.
 But included here is everything you need to get started and *all* of the information necessary to write this very *Contributing* section of the documentation.
 Additionally, there are many resources already available online and you should avail yourself of whatever helps best:

 * `reStructuredText Primer (recommended guide) <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_
 * `A ReStructuredText Primer (docutils -- maintainers) <https://docutils.readthedocs.io/en/sphinx-docs/user/rst/quickstart.html>`_